Miracles from Heaven

 Miracles from Heaven is a 2016 American Christian drama film directed by Patricia Riggen and written by Randy Brown.
-It is based on the book of the same name by Christy Beam, which recounts the true story of her young daughter who had a near-death experience and was later cured of an incurable disease.
-The film stars Jennifer Garner, Kylie Rogers, Martin Henderson, John Carroll Lynch, Eugenio Derbez, and Queen Latifah.
-Principal photography began in Atlanta, Georgia, in July 2015.
-The film was released on March 16, 2016.
-The movie was financially successful, becoming the 8th highest-grossing Christian film in the United States.
-Although critical reception was mixed, Garner's performance earned general praise.
+The film is based on the book of the same name by Christy Beam, which recounts the true story of her young daughter who had a near-death experience and was later cured of an incurable disease.
+It stars Jennifer Garner, Kylie Rogers, Martin Henderson, John Carroll Lynch, Eugenio Derbez, and Queen Latifah.
+Miracles from Heaven was released on March 16, 2016, and was a box office success, grossing $74 million worldwide against its $14 million budget, but garnered mixed reviews from critics; some have panned the film for "preaching to the choir", whereas Garner's performance earned widespread acclaim.